 Mind, Self, and Society

-In Mind, Self,and Society, Mead provides some distinctions on social acts, the “I”, the “Me”, and expands on the notion of the “other”.
-It no wonder on how important these concepts were to sociology.
-The notion that society as a whole negotiatites “roles”, constructs “norms”, and communicate that with “symbols” is spelled out in Mind, Self, and Society.
+In Mind, Self, and Society, Mead provides distinctions on the “I”, the “Me”, and the “Other”.
+It can’t be said how important these concepts were to sociology.
+Our current understanding of society as an organism which negotiates “roles”, constructs “norms”, and communicates with “symbols” is spelled out in Mind, Self, and Society.